 Many more trains are available to some of these destinations but requiring train changes.

 The daily direct TGV train from Neuchatel to Paris has been cancelled after the Bern-Paris TGV train moved its route to the railways via Basel in December 2013.
-However, Paris is still only four hours from Neuchatel – regional express trains connect Neuchatel and Frasne with good connections to the Paris to Lausanne TGV trains.
-This service is currently listed in SBB timetables as a direct service but definitely requires a train change in Frasne.
+However, Paris is still only four hours from Neuchatel – regional express trains (or buses) connect Neuchatel and Frasne with good connections to the Paris to Lausanne TGV trains.

-Paris to Neuchatel via Frasne takes just less than four hours.
-This fast service is available three or four times per day with many further connections possible taking closer to five hours.
+Paris to Neuchatel via Frasne currently takes just over four hours.
+This fast service is available three or four times per day with many further connections possible (taking closer to five hours) via Geneva or Basel.

 By Three-Lakes Pleasure Boat to Neuchâtel